-What do you do with worn out or unused clothes?
+What do you do with worn out or unusable clothes?

 Many of us already know about donating garments that are still in good condition, but what about clothes and accessories that are damaged, unwearable, and unsalable?
 They’re not just destined for the trash!

-Here are programs that actually recycle some of those seemingly “un-useable” items we have in our wardrobes:
+Here are programs that actually recycle some of those seemingly “unusable” items we have in our wardrobes:

-Knickey has has a recycling program where they’ll take back their own undies, as well as underwear, bras, and socks from any brands (including men’s & kid’s underwear).
+Knickey has a recycling program where they’ll take back their own undies, as well as underwear, bras, socks, and tights from any brands (including men’s & kid’s underwear).
 They get shredded up and turned into usable products like insulation and industrial textiles.
-Plus as a thank-you for recycling, they’ll give you a free pair of organic cotton undies!
+Plus, as a thank-you for recycling, they’ll give you a free pair of organic cotton undies!

 Want to know where to donate bras?
-If you have new or gently worn bras and lingerie you can send them to The Bra Recyclers who collect and distribute them those in need.
+If you have new or gently worn bras and lingerie you can send them to The Bra Recyclers, who collect and distribute them to those in need.

-Luckily Swedish Stockings has a recycling program that will accept synthetic pantyhose from any brand.
-The old tights get turned into industrial molded tanks or they even have a limited collaboration where chic, marble-looking tables are made from old tights!
+For people from any country, Swedish Stockings has a recycling program that will accept synthetic pantyhose from any brand.
+The old tights get turned into industrial molded tanks, or they even have a limited collaboration where chic, marble-looking tables are made from old tights!
 As a thank you, you’ll also get 10% off your next order of sustainable hosiery.
 However, it can be expensive to ship pantyhose to Sweden and they don’t offer a pre-paid shipping label.

 First, don’t forget about cobblers and shoe repair!
 If a heel or sole is worn down, you can often easily get them repaired for longer wear.

-Any brand of athletic sneakers can be dropped of at Nike stores for recycling where they are turned into things like gym floors, carpet underlays, or used in the outsoles of new shoes.
+Any brand of athletic sneakers can be dropped off at Nike stores for recycling, after which they are turned into things like gym floors, carpet underlays, or used in the outsoles of new shoes.

-Not clothing, but I wanted to also share this one because it’s something most people don’t know about – in Canada you can recycle any brand of contact lenses at participating eye care professionals (Canada info; U.S. info) through a partnership with Bausch + Lomb and TerraCycle.
+Not clothing, but I wanted to also share this one because it’s something most people don’t know about.
+In Canada and the U.S. you can recycle any brand of contact lenses at participating eye care professionals (Canada info; U.S. info) through a partnership with Bausch + Lomb and TerraCycle.

 You can find brands with these types of programs in my circular fashion brand roundup.